j-d-b/tas-server/README.md

 The entry point file, `src/index.js`, starts the server (`src/server/server.js`).

-The backend connects to a MariaDB database server specified in the `.env` configuration
+The backend connects to a MariaDB database server specified in the `.env` configuration.

 ## Standard Usage
 Install dependencies